keneojiteli/student-tracker-devops-project/README.md

 ## 👩🏽‍💻 Built for the Cloud Native Series by Chisom
-This project is used for learning cloud-native tools and Handson-Project.
+This project is used for learning cloud-native tools and Hands-on Project.

 Feel free to fork and extend it!